drisskhattabi6/Data-Scraping-Projects/Web Scraping of Job Vacancies/README.md

 ## Prerequisites

-Before starting this project, you should have some basic knowledge of Python programming and HTML structure.
-In addition, you need to create Scrapfly account to get API key, and you will use the following packages in your Python environment:
+you need to create Scrapfly account to get API key, and you will use the following packages in your Python environment:

 - scrapfly-sdk
 - BeautifulSoup